-Two of Wands & Eight of Cups tarot card combinations
+Low arcan Two of Wands and Low arcan Eight of Cups combinations:

 Card 1 - Two of Wands

-The man in the Two of Wands is holding a small globe and stands on the roof of a castle, looking out over a vast terrain to the right and an ocean to the left.
-The globe in his hands represents that the world is his oyster and there is huge potential if he can expand his horizons to encompass broader life experiences.
-He understands his ambition and knows what must be done.
-He is wearing an orange tunic, which symbolises an enthusiastic approach to life, and a red hat, symbolising a passion for adventure.
+The man inside the Two of Wands is holding a small globe and stands at the roof of a castle, searching out over a tremendous terrain to the proper and an ocean to the left.
+The globe in his hands represents that the world is his oyster and there is massive capability if he can increase his horizons to embody broader existence experiences.
+He knows his ambition and knows what ought to be done.
+He is wearing an orange tunic, which symbolises an enthusiastic approach to life, and a purple hat, symbolising a ardour for journey.
 Full card's description

 Card 2 - Eight of Cups

-It also shows the willingness to detach oneself from others so that one can work on self-improvement, self-understanding and growth.
+It also shows the willingness to detach oneself from others so that one can paintings on self-improvement, self-know-how and growth.
 Full card's description